catfoolyou/Block-Bypass/README.md

 >
 > Shimboot also works.

-If you are looking for windows bypasses, they are available [here](https://github.com/catfoolyou/Block-Bypass/edit/main/README.md#windows-laptops-and-pcs)

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.